 While Mendeleev was never awarded the Nobel Prize (he was nominated in 1905, 1906 and 1907) his work paved the way for many other laureates who went onto be recognised for their elemental discoveries.
-Let’s take a look at some of the Nobel Laureates who have contributed to this scientific staple.
+Let’s take a look at some of the Nobel Prize laureates who have contributed to this scientific staple.

 In 1985, in the New York Times, Glenn Seaborg published ‘Man’s First Glimpse of Plutonium’, the story of how he and colleagues synthesised a brand new element.

 “On the stormy night of Feb.
 23, 1941, Art Wahl performed the oxidation that gave us proof that what we had made was chemically different from all other known elements.”

 It was a discovery that earned Seaborg and Edwin McMillan the 1951 Nobel Prize in Chemistry.

 The discovery of plutonium followed that of neptunium, and would open the door to the transuranium elements – those that come after uranium in the periodic table.
 However Seaborg and McMillan were far from the first Nobel Prize laureates to be recognised for their work in discovering elements – pure substances composed of just one type of atom.

 The honour of being the first Nobel Prize laureates to be awarded the prize for their contributions to the periodic table instead goes to William Ramsay and Lord Rayleigh.